LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/README.md

 You will then see a row for your new app with an AppKey item, which is your client_id for the Refinitiv Data Platform (RDP) and Eikon Data API Authentication.

-*Note*: You can create different App Key (client_id) for 'EDP API' and 'Eikon Data API' by just creating two application for each API type.
+*Note*: You can create a different App Key (client_id) for 'EDP API' and 'Eikon Data API' by just creating two applications for each API type.

 ## <a id="setting"></a>Setting the Messenger application